Market researchers collect and analyse data and information to help their clients make informed political, social and economic decisions

 Once in post, most training is provided informally, on the job, with support from more experienced colleagues.
 Some larger agencies run graduate training schemes, which typically last two years.
 There are also a variety of external courses available, specifically designed for market research professionals.

-The MRS runs training courses and offers qualifications at different levels.
-While you're in the first two years of your market research career you can take the MRS Advanced Certificate in Market and Social Research Practice.
+The Market Research Society (MRS) runs training courses and offers qualifications at different levels.
+While you're in the first two years of your market research career, you can take the MRS Advanced Certificate in Market and Social Research Practice.
 Some large companies may incorporate this qualification into their graduate training programmes.

 Continuing professional development (CPD) is important and can be carried out in many ways.
-The MRS offers training courses covering a range of topics, as well as webinars and online training in questionnaire design and business skills.
-It offers a range of events and networking opportunities, some specifically designed for new and young researchers through the MRS & more - young researchers network.
+The MRS, for example, offers training courses covering a range of topics, as well as webinars and online training in questionnaire design and business skills.
+It offers a range of events and networking opportunities, some specifically designed for new and young researchers through the MRS &more - young researchers network.

 Career prospects